MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 To deploy remote help with Intune, you can add the app as a Windows win32 app, and define a detection rule to identify devices that don’t have the most current version of remote help installed.
 Before you can add remote help as a Win32 app, you must repackage *remotehelp.exe* as a *.intunewin* file, which is a Win32 app file you can deploy with Intune.
 For information on how to repackage a file as a Wind32 app, see [Prepare the Win32 app content for upload](../apps/apps-win32-prepare.md).

-After you repackage remote help as a *.intunewinfile*, use the procedures in [Add a Win32 app](../apps/apps-win32-add.md ) with the following details to upload and deploy remote help.
+After you repackage remote help as a *.intunewin* file, use the procedures in [Add a Win32 app](../apps/apps-win32-add.md ) with the following details to upload and deploy remote help.
 In the following, the repackaged remotehelp.exe file is named *remotehelp.intunewin*.

-1. On the App information page, click **Select app package file**, and locate the *remotehelp.intunewin* file you’ve previously prepared, and then select **OK**.
+1. On the App information page, select **Select app package file**, and locate the *remotehelp.intunewin* file you’ve previously prepared, and then select **OK**.

    Add a *Publisher* and then select **Next**.
-The additional details on the App Information page are optional.
+The other details on the App Information page are optional.

 2. On the Program page, configure the following options: